vtex-apps/store-header/docs/README.md

   },
 ```

-3. Configure both `header-layout.desktop` and `header-layout.mobile`, declaring `header-row` to create Header lines according to your store needs.
+4. Configure both `header-layout.desktop` and `header-layout.mobile`, declaring `header-row` to create Header lines according to your store needs.

-In the example below, we will configure 4 different levels for `header-layout.desktop`.
-It will thus be possible to replicate the Header displayed above sheltering the telemarketing functionalities (when activated), a notification, links to pages and every other blocks, such as Logo, Menu, etc.

 ```json
 {